FACTBOX-Countries evacuating nationals from China virus areas

 Countries around the world are planning to evacuate diplomatic staff and private citizens from Chinese areas hit by the new coronavirus, which is spreading quickly.

-Wuhan, a city of 11 million in the province of Hubei, is the epicentre of the outbreak.
-Wuhan is in virtual lockdown and much of Hubei, home to nearly 60 million people, is under some kind of travel curb.
+Wuhan, a city of 11 million in the province of Hubei and the epicentre of the outbreak is in virtual lockdown and much of Hubei, home to nearly 60 million people, is under some kind of travel curb.
 Following are some countries' evacuation plans, and how they are planning to manage the health risk from those who are returning.

+• Japan will send a charter flight to Wuhan on Tuesday night.
+Foreign Minister Toshimitsu Motegi said the flight can carry around 200 passengers, but added about 650 citizens hope to return to Japan.
+Motegi said Tokyo is making arrangements for extra flights to Wuhan as early as Wednesday.
+Those with symptoms such as fever will be sent to hospital on landing at Tokyo's Haneda airport, while those with no signs of virus can go home and then to work or school, but will be advised to avoid crowds and take their temperatures twice a day. • Kazakhstan has asked Beijing to allow 98 Kazakh students to leave the city of Wuhan, deputy foreign minister Shukhrat Nuryshev said.

+• Germany will evacuate 90 citizens living in China's Wuhan region. • Morocco will evacuate 100 citizens, mostly students, from the Wuhan area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)